adblockplus/adblockplus/README.md

 Welcome to the repository for the Adblock Plus extension!

-The main project is hosted on [GitLab][abp-ui] and, in addition to the user interface and the web extension code, the Adblock Plus extension also includes [static filter lists][adblockinc-rules],
+The main project is hosted on [GitLab][abp-ext] and, in addition to the user interface and the web extension code, the Adblock Plus extension also includes [static filter lists][adblockinc-rules],
 [eyeo's Web Extension Ad Blocking Toolkit (EWE)][eyeo-ewe] and